 12. Liquids in Design

-The use of liquid motifs with combined effects of colour shading, gradients, 3D effect, metallic effects, translucidity etc mean that your creative range is expansive.
+The use of liquid motifs with combined effects of color shading, gradients, 3D effect, metallic effects, translucid, etc means that your creative range is expansive.
 High definition fast frame photography is also an additional plus to capture the point of impact.

-This variety of mesmerising designs from photographic to cartoon demonstrate the variations in ways that make them stand out.
+This variety of mesmerizing designs from photographic to cartoon demonstrates the variations in ways that make them stand out.
 Using liquid design in completely appropriate ways rather than fitting the design around the technique.

 13. Need More Inspiration?